Published: July 9, 2025

 Q: Which parent companies are most active in BPCIA litigation and who represents them?

 A: Unsurprisingly, Amgen dominates BPCIA litigation, appearing in over 20 cases, which is more than any other company by a wide margin.
 It frequently appears as both plaintiff and defendant, reflecting its early entry into the biosimilars market and robust patent portfolio.
-Amgen’s litigation is spread across several major firms, including Paul Weiss, Sidley Austin, Proskauer Rose, and Dechert, showing a strategic approach that leverages multiple specialized teams depending on the case.
+Amgen’s litigation is spread across several major firms, including Paul Weiss, Sidley Austin, and Proskauer Rose, showing a strategic approach that leverages multiple specialized teams depending on the case.

 Other highly active companies include: